FTCTeam772/Competition/README.md

 - Mario.mus: Super Mario Bros. theme song

 ### Music File Format ###
 Music files are in a relatively simple format with both a tone and lyric engine.
-They use the .mus extension on the NXT and can be played by the Player program.
-The basic structure of a .mus file is as the following:
+They use the .nms extension on the NXT and can be played by the Player program.
+The basic structure of a .nms file is as the following:
 ```
 Test song
 #That is the name of the song